 Anti tip bars

-When choosing an electric wheelchair, it is important to consider the safety features that are available.
+When looking at some of the best electric wheelchairs, it is important to consider the safety features that are available.
 One of the most important safety features is an anti-tip bar.
 This helps to prevent the wheelchair from tipping over backwards, which can cause serious injury to the user.
 Other safety features to look for include comfortable seating, a robust frame, and good suspension.
 These will all help to ensure that the wheelchair is safe and comfortable to use.

 Another important safety feature to consider is a seat belt.
 This can help to keep the user safe and secure in their wheelchair, especially if they are using it on uneven or rough terrain.
 A seat belt will also help to prevent the user from being ejected from the wheelchair in the event of an accident.